Rules for 1000

 - 9: 0 points (lowest)

-There are 120 points total in the deck.
+There are 120 points in the deck in total.
 The first dealer is chosen randomly, then the deal passes counterclockwise.

 Dealing and bidding

 Each player receives 7 cards, and 3 cards are placed face down in the center (called the talon or prikup).
-Cards are dealt one at a time, with one card to the talon in each of the first three dealing rounds.
+Cards are dealt one at a time, with one card going to the talon during each of the first three dealing rounds.

-The player to the dealer's left starts bidding with a minimum of 100 points.
-Bidding continues counterclockwise, and each player must either bid higher (in multiples of 5: 105, 110, 115, etc.) or pass.
+The player to the dealer's left starts the bidding at a minimum of 100 points.
+Bidding continues counterclockwise, and each player must either bid higher (in multiples of 5: 105, 110, 115, and so on) or pass.
 Once you pass, you cannot bid again.
 The highest bidder becomes the declarer.

 Card exchange

-The declarer picks up the three talon cards (showing them to everyone) and adds them to their hand.
-Then the declarer gives away two unwanted cards, one to each opponent (face down).
+The declarer picks up the three talon cards, shows them to everyone, and adds them to their hand.
+The declarer then gives away two unwanted cards, one to each opponent, face down.
 Everyone now has 8 cards.

-After the exchange, the declarer may increase the bid (in multiples of 5) or leave it as is.
+After the exchange, the declarer may raise the bid (in multiples of 5) or leave it unchanged.

 Special rule: If a player has four 9s after the exchange, they can show the cards and demand a redeal with no point changes.